 It’s best to not make a how-to video yourself as you may overcomplicate the instruction through ‘knowing too much about your product.
 A video production company or animation studio can view it through your customer’s eyes and offer a practical, effective video animation.

 There’s lots of animation maker style software available online to make your own ‘how-to’ animation.
 However, animation studios are practised in the art of scripting and can make visuals that more accurately represent your product, service, or process.
 How-to animations or explainer videos need to be concise and clear on what they are explaining or they wont work.

 About 60 seconds, if that’s not practical then keep it as short as possible.

 But the average viewer watched 72% of the shorter video and only 50% of the longer video.
 The only difference: we left a 10-second clip out of the shorter video.
 Psychologists say that the average human sustained attention span is 20 minutes.
 But for online videos, it seems to be about 60 seconds.
-If your explainer needs to have more information in then make a series of short animations they chose the relevant information for themselves.
+If your explainer needs to have more information in then make a series of short animations so your audience can chose the relevant information for themselves.
 This will increase your SEO, reduce your bounce rate and increase your audience return rate.